Pillar 3 Disclosure

 The Firm undertakes periodic impairment reviews of its receivables.
 All amounts due to the Firm are current and none have been overdue during the year.
 As such, due to the low risk of non-payment from its counterparties, management is of the opinion that no provision is necessary.
 A financial asset is overdue when the counterparty has failed to make a payment when contractually due.
 Impairment is defined as a reduction in the recoverable amount of a fixed asset or goodwill below its carrying amount.

-The table below sets forth the Firm’s credit exposures and corresponding capital resource requirements as at the date of its ICAAP assessment:
+The table below sets forth the Firm’s credit exposures and corresponding capital resource requirements as at the date of its current ICARA assessment:

 The Firm’s bank accounts are in GBP and USD and therefore the Firm has some exposure to foreign currency risk.

-The Firm has adopted a remuneration policy and procedures that comply with the requirements of chapter 19B of the FCA’s Senior Management Arrangements, Systems and Controls Sourcebook (SYSC), and in accordance with ESMA’s Guidelines on sound remuneration policies.
-The Firm have considered all the proportionality elements in line with the FCA Guidance.
+The Firm has adopted a remuneration policy and procedures that comply with the requirements of MiFIDPRU and SYSC 19.
+The Firm has considered qualitative, quantitative and all the proportionality elements in line with the FCA Guidance.

 Remuneration is designed to ensure that the firm does not encourage excessive risk taking and staff interests are aligned with those of the clients.